Lemon Chicken and Potatoes Skillet

 Technically yes you can.
 Depending on which potatoes you use, if potatoes are quartered into smaller sizes they should cook through by the time the chicken is fully cooked.
 You should parboil the potatoes a bit if cooking the potatoes and chicken on the stovetop to ensure the potatoes are fully cooked.
 If you are baking in the oven, you should be ok to place everything in the oven without parboiling the potatoes.

-close up chicken beans and potatoes in skillet
+close up chicken skillet with beans and potatoes topped with lemon garnish

-close up chicken skillet with beans and potatoes
+close up chicken breast cooked in a skillet with beans and potatoes

 If you try a recipe and you like it, leave us some feedback in the comment section below, and don’t forget to rate it!
 We would love it if you shared it with friends and family.